BetonQuest/BetonQuest/docs/Participate/Process/Code/Adding-a-new-Dependency.md

 ---
 ## Requirements
 You can only add support for plugins that have a public API.
 This means Maven must be able to resolve the dependency from an online repository.
-Adding dependencies from you local harddrive is NOT allowed as this stops everyone from building the plugin.
+Adding dependencies from you local hard-drive is NOT allowed as this stops everyone from building the plugin.

 ## Adding a new repo